Stop treating the lunatic fringe of Chinese illegal miners with kid gloves!

 The overarching question then is: Why are the regulators (the Ghana Minerals Commission and other bodies) refusing to keep a close eye on the illegal activities of the unpatriotic Ghanaians and their foreign minions, many of whom are bent on destroying the environment?

-It is absolutely true that potential economic benefits (employment, tax revenues and development outcomes) can be derived from small-scale mining sectors in Ghana.
+It is absolutely true that potential economic benefits (employment, tax revenues and development outcomes) can be derived from small-scale mining sector in Ghana.

 We cannot also deny the fact that small-scale mining is a significant contributor to the economic and social well-being of many people and households in rural, remote, and poor communities in Ghana.